Helping Hands offers HOPE, HELP, and CHANGE in Georgetown County. On faith-based principles,

 A strong volunteer leadership team governs Helping Hands.
 It includes a Board of Directors and a Leadership Council representing Covenant Churches.
 Many original board members also serve on this council.
 Some mentor a new generation of Helping Hands leadership.

-Melanie Hein, Secretary
+Melanie Hein, Vice Chairman

 Chris Cykoski, Treasurer

-Dr. Roxie Braxton
+Roxie Braxton

 Jonella Davis

-Seth Frederick
+Seth Fredrick

-Barry Lieberman
+Barry Leiberman

-Tyrone McCray
+Tyron McCray

 Ed McNulty